ianmcgregor/webaudio-demo/README.md

 ### Microphone (MediaStreamSource)

-Creates an audio source from the users microphone via `getUserMedia` and visualises the waveform of the audio input.
+Create an audio source from the users microphone via `getUserMedia` and visualises the waveform of the audio input.

 ### Oscillator

-Creates an audio source from an oscillator supporting sine, square, sawtooth and triangle waveforms.
+Create an audio source from an oscillator supporting sine, square, sawtooth and triangle waveforms.

+### Compressor (DynamicsCompressor Node)

+Apply compression to an audio source reducing its dynamic range (effectively boosting quieter sounds).

+### Distortion (WaveShaper Node)

+Apply a distortion effect to an audio source.

+### Delay

+Delay / Echo the audio input.

+### ScriptProcessor Node

+Generate or process audio with JavaScript.

 ## Setup